 In Harmoni, you can use data from various file types as the source for new projects, visualizations, and dashboards.

-Learn how to best prepare your Excel, Comma, and Tab-delimited files (XLSX, CSV, or TXT) before importing them into Harmoni.
+Learn how to best prepare your SPSS .sav file before importing the data into Harmoni.

 In this article